Cherry Pie Filling (Canning Recipe)

 This filling doesn’t freeze as well as it cans, so if possible, try to can it for the best results.

-Making homemade cherry pie filling is a delicious way to preserve the taste of summer.
-With just a few simple steps and some essential tools, you’ll have a filling that enhances a variety of desserts.
+This is a delicious way to preserve the taste of summer.
 I hope you enjoy the process and the delicious results!

 picture of smiling female